smaclell/smaclell.github.io/_drafts/self-hosted-nancy-with-shadow-copy.md

 ---
 layout: post
-title:  "How to Self-Host Nancy Without Locking your DLLs: Shadow Copying"
+title:  "How to Self-Host Nancy Without Locking Your DLLs: Shadow Copying"
 description: "How we now setup our PowerShell projects to keep them easy to maintain."
 date:   2015-12-30 23:45:07
 tags: nancyfx shadow-copy appdomains examples